autopartsource/aceslint/README.md

 per minute, and consume about 400MB per 100,000 applications.

  ACESlint's source is completely contained in a ".c" file.
 It is intended to be compiled and run on a Linux-ish system.
 It requires libxml2 to be present on the local system.
-If MySQL support is compiled-in, you can specify a database to validate
+If MySQL support is compiled-in, you can specify a databases(es) to validate
-VCdb codes against.
-Obvioulsy, that database is expected to have a very specific structure (see below).
-If an ACES xml file is linted without referencing a database, only partial validation will be performed (duplicates, overlaps and CNC overlaps).
+VCdb and/or PCdb codes against.
+Obvioulsy, those databases are expected to have a very specific structure (see below).
+If an ACES xml file is linted without referencing a database, only partial validation will be performed (duplicates, overlaps and CNC overlaps) and human-readable
+"flattened" ouptut is disabled.
 If a VCdb database is provided, extended validation is done on the file (basevehicle id validation, attribute code validation and attribute combinations validation).
 Providing a database will also allow the tool to translate VCdb attribute codes and basevehicle id's into human-readable values for easier consumption of the results.